younrx/Netlify_OVH_domain_name_mapping/README.md

 # How to map an OVH domain name to a Netlify project

-This tutoral is a personal memo to remind to myself how to link a domain name host by OVH (which is the case when it is bought through the OVH domain purshase webpage) to a Netlify project.
+This tutorial is a personal memo to remind to myself how to link a domain name host by OVH (which is the case when it is bought through the OVH domain purshase webpage) to a Netlify project.
 I published it so that it can be helpful to others.

 ## Introduction